stcarrez/ada-ado/README.md

 [![License](http://img.shields.io/badge/license-APACHE2-blue.svg)](LICENSE)
 ![Commits](https://img.shields.io/github/commits-since/stcarrez/ada-ado/1.1.0.svg)

-This Ada05 library provides object relational mapping to access a database in Ada05.
+Ada Database Objects is an Ada05 library that provides object relational mapping to access a database in Ada05.
+The library supports MySQL, SQLite as databases.
 Most of the concepts developped for ADO come from the Java Hibernate ORM.

-This library supports MySQL, SQLite as databases.
 You need at least one of these databases (or both).

 To build ADO, you will need: